ocean-archives/ocean-archives.github.io/README.md

 * Ballast
   * Ballast releases if occupants rock the ship, or, a pneumatic pump can be activated to knock the weights free.
 Lines securing the ballasts are designed to fall apart after 24 hours to automatically surface the sub.
 * Fairing
-  * Glass fiber shell pieces for outer shell fairing
+  * Glass fiber shell composite pieces for outer shell.
+  * Bolted to titanium rings.

 ### Titan Upgrades (2020 and/or 2021)
 * Hull